 Who is distributing Easter eggs today?

-When asked who is distributing Easter eggs in your home today, opinions showed an incredible surge in the Easter Bunny (36%), which almost equals the score of Easter bells (38%).
+When asked who is distributing Easter eggs in your home today, opinions showed an incredible surge in the Easter Bunny (36%), almost equal to the Easter bells score (38%).

 Note the increase in responses from people who do not (or no longer) celebrate Easter (13%).